One Fund

 Will I need to change my recurring contribution settings?

 It’s often prudent to update recurring contributions, so this shift is a great opportunity to do so.
 Our One Fund approach will fund all missions and ministries.
-So, some of our online options for specific ministries will go away.
-Additionally, for those who typically saved for our Missions Special Contributions, we need these funds to be redirected to our Regular Contributions.
-Our One Fund will receive all contributions for giving, and it will fund all ministry needs.
-We urge everyone at Northside to support our mission.
-Please give regularly to our One Fund.
+So, some of our online options for donating to specific ministries will go away.
+We encourage everyone to give regularly and generously to One Fund.

 First, our church family has an Emergency Fund.
 Though we hope this does not occur, we can use these funds to temporarily keep our commitments.
-Second, in the event of a giving shortfall, our Leadership would assess which expenses need to be reduced in order to match our giving capabilities moving forward.
+Second, our leadership would assess which expenses need to be reduced in order to match our giving capabilities moving forward.